godotengine/godot-docs/classes/class_control.rst

 | *Getter*  | get_anchor() |
 +-----------+--------------+

 Anchors the right edge of the node to the origin, the center or the end of its parent control.
-It changes how the right margin updates when the node moves or changes size.
+It changes how the right offset updates when the node moves or changes size.
 You can use one of the :ref:`Anchor<enum_Control_Anchor>` constants for convenience.

 ----